FAQs for Study Abroad at GCU (COVID-19)

 Our faculty-led Spring Break study abroad programs departed on February 28, at which time there were no Level 3 travel or CDC health advisories issued for the program destinations.
 Students have returned from their programs abroad, and you can read about their experiences on our blog.

-Students can still begin the application process for fall study abroad programs.
+Students can begin the application process for spring study abroad programs.
 However, students will not be permitted to begin a study abroad program in a Level 3 advisory country.
 If a country has a Level 3 travel or CDC health advisory 70 days prior to the program start date, then the student will be advised to select a program in another destination or defer their application to another semester.

 Schedule a phone advising meeting with Laura Grodewald at ude.naigroeg@dlawedorgl to begin your journey!